-Employment of welders, cutters, solderers, and brazers is expected to experience little or no change, declining by about 2 percent over the 2008-18 decade.
-The basic skills of welding are the same across industries, so welders can easily shift from one industry to another, depending on where they are needed most.
+Employment of welders, cutters, solderers, and brazers is expected to increase by about 6 percent over the 2016-26 decade.
+The work done in the different industries and the equipment used may vary greatly, but the basic skills of welding are the same across industries, so welders can easily shift from one industry to another, depending on where they are needed most.

-Completers of this course should be able to obtain entry-level employment in the construction/metal building/fabrication trades.
+Students that successfully complete this course should be able to obtain entry-level employment in the construction/metal building/fabrication trades.
 The program takes about five weeks to complete and is offered during the fall and spring semesters in the evening.

-2012 total approximate cost is $425.
+Total approximate cost is $650.
 Total instructional hours are 30.

 Harford Community College